This is the featured image of the Vox - Using Vocal Effects blog article.

 ~Vocal 2 - Reversed and faded

-In your productions, you may have come across some delay effects with very precise controls for parameters like feedback and delay time.
-If you set the delay time very short (like 8-10 ms) and push them up the feedback generously, you will notice a metallic, resonant tone.
-Also, notice that slight adjustments to the delay time parameter cause pitch shifts.
+In your productions, you may have encountered some delay effects with exact controls for parameters like feedback and delay time.
+If you set the delay time very short (like 8-10 ms) and push up the feedback generously, you will notice a metallic, resonant tone.
+Also, slight adjustments to the delay time parameter cause pitch shifts.
 This concept is the basic idea behind resonators.
+A resonator is a network of resonant delay lines (as described above).
+However, instead of setting specific delay times in milliseconds (like you can with the delay), the resonator decides them for you.
+You can tune the pitches to a particular key - very useful for creating pitched effects.

 Resonator Effect

+We will apply the resonator effect to our vocals on the first channel.
+To do so, we add an instance of Guitar Rig on the track and select resonator from the components/pitch drop-down menu.
+This unit is called RESOCHORD.
+We do NOT want it on chord mode (the default setting).
+Select string mode instead.
 By shifting the Key button, we determine the master key signature of our vocal.
 In this case, it is in the key of B minor.
-Next, we can adjust the Style button to make the effect either clean or muddy and shift the Decay button to a higher value – which will seem to lengthen the release of the overall sound.
+Next, we can adjust the Style button to make the effect either clean or muddy and shift the Decay button to a higher value - which will lengthen the release of the overall sound.
 Here is how our vocal sounds after this processing stage.

 Pic 3